Impossibility of Depth Reduction in Explainable Clustering: Lower Bound on Price of Depth Reduction in the Plane for -center

 In this section, we prove a lower bound on the price of depth reduction for the $k$-center objective.
 Specifically, we construct a point-set $X \subseteq \mathbb{R}^2$, for which the optimal clustering can be explained by a decision tree of depth $k-1$ whose price of explanation is 1.
 Furthermore, we show that the price of depth reduction is at least $2-\varepsilon$, for any small $\varepsilon>0$.
 Formally, we state our result as follows:

-\begin{theorem} For every $k\geq 3$, and every $\varepsilon>0$, there exists a point-set $X \subset \mathbb{R}^2$ (which can be represented in $|X|^{O(1)}$ bits) such that the following properties hold for $k$-center objective: \begin{description} \item[Correctness:] There exists a decision tree of depth $k-1$ such that the price of explainability is 1. \item[Price of depth reduction:] For every $h<k-1$, every decision tree of depth $h$ yields a clustering whose cost is at least $(2-\varepsilon)$ times the optimum.
+\begin{theorem} For every $k\geq 3$ there exists a point-set $X \subset \mathbb{R}^2$ such that the following properties hold for the $k$-center objective for all $\varepsilon>0$: \begin{description} \item[Correctness:] There exists a decision tree of depth $k-1$ such that the price of explainability is 1. \item[Price of depth reduction:] For every $h<k-1$, every decision tree of depth $h$ yields a clustering whose cost is at least $(2-\varepsilon)$ times the optimum.
 In other words, $\Depth(X, k-2) \geq 2-\varepsilon$. \end{description} \end{theorem}